-Taking out a personal loan to renovate your home could be a good option if you need a smaller amount, don’t have enough equity in your home, are close to paying off your mortgage, or don’t want to use your house as collateral, or have a short-term need.
+Taking out a personal loan to renovate your home could be a good option if you need a smaller amount, don’t have enough equity in your home, are close to paying off your mortgage, don’t want to use your house as collateral, or have a short-term need.

 Can I get a personal loan while unemployed?